nununo/pyVela2017/README.md

 -----------------
 For full, natural interactivity, an input sensor is required.
 As of this writing, two types of input sensor are supported:

-* The original "wind sensor", as used in the art project itself, comprised of multiple [bend/flex sensors](https://en.wikipedia.org/wiki/Flex_sensor) integrated in the display frame assembly, wired to an arduino that, in turn, continuously delivers "bend readings" to the Raspberry Pi, via a serial USB connection: these will be bigger as the "wind blowing towards the screen" strength increases, forcing the "bend/flex sensors" to move.
+* The original "wind sensor", as used in the art project itself, is comprised of multiple [bend/flex sensors](https://en.wikipedia.org/wiki/Flex_sensor) integrated in the display frame assembly, wired to an arduino that, in turn, continuously delivers "bend readings" to the Raspberry Pi, via a serial USB connection: these will be bigger as the "wind blowing towards the screen" strength increases, forcing the "bend/flex sensors" to move.

-* An alternative "audio sensor", much simpler and accessible, based on sound input; this requires prior setup of the ALSA subsystem such that, for example, a USB microphone or webcam audio can be used: naturally, this input sensor reacts to directed blows and also to environment sound pressure/level.
+* An alternative "audio sensor", much simpler and accessible, based on sound input; this requires prior setup of the ALSA subsystem such that, for example, a USB microphone or webcam audio can be used: naturally, this input sensor reacts to both directed blows and environment sound pressure/level changes.

 Either input sensor is fed into an input processor, called AGD, that can be tuned in a way such that varying inputs (more/less wind or louder/softer sound) trigger the natural candle reactions by playing videos in different levels.